RCC 2001: Chapel/Convocation

 - F 18 or fewer

 There will be no tuition charged for RCC 2001.
-If a student drops below full-time, the credit is dropped.
-The most RCC credits that can be earned during the course of a degree is eight credits.
+If a student drops below full-time, the credit is dropped unless they petition to remain in the course.
+The most RCC credits that can be earned during the course of a degree are eight credits.
 These credits do not count toward the overall credits required for the completion of a degree, but they will be calculated as part of a student’s overall GPA and graduation honors.
 A schedule of RCC events will be published every semester, but will always include Chapel and Convocation events which occur every Tuesday and Thursday morning throughout the fall and spring semesters.
 Attendance at these events is recorded by card readers which require students to have their student ID cards.
 Credit will only be given to those students who have their ID cards scanned.
 Lost, stolen, or damaged cards should be replaced within a week of the loss at the Student Development Office.
 Graduate, part-time, non-traditional, and non-degree-seeking students will not be enrolled in the RCC program.
 Otherwise, there are only three exemptions that will be considered:

 - Students who can demonstrate through the presentation of birth certificates and IDs that they are parents dealing with childcare issues;

-- Education majors during the semester of student teaching and Business majors completing internships;
+- Education majors during the semester of student teaching, Business majors completing internships and Nursing students involved with clinicals that may conflict with Chapel time;

 - Mass Communication majors during the semester(s) of Specs Howard attendance requirements.